 Contains the following tabs (key ones for diagnostics):

-• Log socket stats — logs network requests (export to HAR).
+Log socket stats — logs network requests (outputs more details in the developer console).

 The button in the top-right corner toggles compact mode.